JvanKatwijk/qt-1090/README.md

 * a	a push button switching the terminal output from "all messages" to "interactive".
 In the latter case, a list of planes as is shown, regularly updated;
 * b	a spinbox, with which the ttl can be set, the number of seconds within which a description of a plane has to be seen again in order to maintain it on the list of planes;
 * c	a puhsbutton to switch http output.
-If selected, the output is sent to port 8080 and a browser, listening to port 8080, will show a google map with planes;
+If selected, the output is sent to a predefined port.
+A a browser, listening to this port, will show a google map with planes (i.e. a "flight plane radar").
 * d.	a combobox for selecting the degree of error correction.
 Options are "no correction", "normal correction" (i.e. single bit), or "strong correction" (i.e. 2 bit correction).
 It goes without saying that the latter is pretty cpu